Vineeta Singh

-Vineeta Singh is an Indian entrepreneur and CEO and co-founder of Sugar Cosmetics.
-She has been a shark (i.e. judge/investor) on the business reality TV show Shark Tank India since the show started airing on SonyLIV in 2021.
+Vineeta Singh (born 1983) is an Indian entrepreneur and CEO, co-founder of Sugar Cosmetics.
+She has been a Shark (i.e. judge/investor) on the business reality TV show Shark Tank India since the show started airing on SonyLIV in 2021.

 Early life and education

 Singh was born in 1983 in Anand, Gujarat.
 Her mother holds a PhD and her father Tej P. Singh is a biophysicist at the All India Institutes of Medical Sciences.

-Singh completed her school education at Delhi Public School, R. K. Puram in 2001.
-Entrepreneurship already appealed to her when joining Indian Institute of Technology (Madras) in that year, as Ashok Jhunjhunwala recalls from his first meeting with the young student in the foreword of the book The IITM Nexus:
+Singh completed her education at Delhi Public School, R. K. Puram in 2001.
+She then enrolled in IIT Madras that year.
+Singh completed her electrical engineering studies at IIT-M and earned her bachelor's degree in 2005.
+Afterward, she obtained an MBA from Indian Institute of Management Ahmedabad in 2007.

-Singh completed her electrical engineering studies at IIT-M and earned the bachelor's degree in 2005.
-Afterward, she obtained an MBA from Indian Institute of Management (Ahmedabad) in 2007.
-During her MBA studies, in 2006, she worked as a summer intern at Deutsche Bank and rejected a job from that company despite an annual Rs 1 crore salary.
-Singh and the other graduate who rejected the same offer wanted to instead start their own lingerie business, based on their own research.
-However, unable to raise the required funding, the aspiration to start a consumer brand for women did not take off.
+During her MBA studies, in 2006, she worked as a summer intern at Deutsche Bank and rejected a job despite an annual ₹1 crore salary.
+Singh and the other graduate who rejected the same offer wanted to start their own lingerie business, but the idea did not take off as they could not raise the required funding.

 Career

-In 2007, Singh founded her first start-up Quetzal.
-However, the idea of providing background verification checks to recruiters failed to succeed in this very cost-driven market.
-She started her second start-up Fab-Bag in 2012, a subscription platform that provided monthly deliveries of beauty products.
-Her third start-up, Sugar Cosmetics, Singh founded together with her husband in 2015.
+In 2007, Singh founded her first startup Quetzal.
+However, providing background verification checks to recruiters failed to succeed.
+She started her second startup Fab-Bag in 2012, a subscription platform that provided monthly deliveries of beauty products.
+Her third startup, Sugar Cosmetics, Singh founded together with her husband in 2015.
 The company sells cosmetics and personal care products geared towards the Indian market.
-In a BBC interview, Singh recounts that her hiring strategy is closely related to marketing, as many young Indian women in her work force create a company culture close to the target consumers.
-After closing a $50 million seal with private equity firm L Catterton, Singh characterized the company's products as catering to the preferences of women with diverse skin tones.
-In September 2022, Bollywood star Ranveer Singh invested an undisclosed amount and became a "brand evangelist" of Sugar Cosmetics.
+After closing a $50 million deal with private equity firm L Catterton, Singh characterized the company's products as catering to the preferences of women with diverse skin tones.
+In September 2022, actor Ranveer Singh invested an undisclosed amount and became a "brand evangelist" of Sugar Cosmetics.

 Singh appeared on the hard copy cover pages of business magazines, such as Forbes India, Business Today, and Businessworld.
-In the associated cover story, Singh tells Forbes about her journey as a female entrepreneur, from failures to exponential economic growth.
 To Business Today, she revealed that funding was once only granted under the condition that her husband joined the company full-time, which she viewed as gender discrimination.
-With Businessworld, she shared her vision to change the narrative of the Indian female workforce and "inspire young girls to dream big".

 In 2021, Forbes India listed Singh as one of its Forbes India W-Power list of women achievers.
+In 2023, Bollywood actress Kareena Kapoor Khan formed a joint venture with Singh and her husband, to launch a Korean skincare brand Quench Botanics in India.